bpkleer/einstieg-in-r/wbt/lb2/content/chapter1/_index.en.md

 ---
-title: "Datenerhebung & Datensätze"
+title: "Data Collection & Datasets"
-menuTitle: "Datenerhebung & Datensätze"
+menuTitle: "Data Collection & Datasets"
 chapter: true
 pre: "1. "
 weight: 100
 ---

-### Kapitel 1
+### Chapter 1

-# Datenerhebung & Datensätze
+# Data Collection & Datasets

-In diesem Kapitel wirst du kurz wiederholen, wie du von der Datenerhebung zu einem Datensatz gelangst und welche Eigenschaften ein Datensatz (i.d.R.) besitzt.
-In den weiteren Kapiteln wirst du Datensätze importieren und deskriptive Statistiken mithilfe von R berechnen.
+In this chapter, you will briefly review how to go from data collection to a dataset and the typical characteristics a dataset possesses.
+In the following chapters, you will import datasets and calculate descriptive statistics using R.

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-r/-/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}

 {{% buttonShare href="mailto:" icon="fas fa-paper-plane" %}} {{% /buttonShare %}}